16 So, because you are lukewarm, and neither hot nor cold, I am going to vomit you out of My mouth.

 Pitiful: Their spiritual life was pitiful, a tree that refuses to produce fruit is worthless in God’s eyes.

 Blind: Theologically, they were illiterate and ignorant of God’s Word even though they heard it in the church.
 If you don’t practice what you read or hear, your spiritual life starts to crumble along with your understanding of scripture.
-The Lord gives understanding of His Word to those who seek Him but to those that turn away He takes what they had learned away from them (Matthew 13:11-12).
+The Lord gives knowledge and understanding of His Word to those who seek Him but to those that turn away, He takes what they had learned away from them (Matthew 13:11-12).

 18 I advise you to buy from Me gold refined in the fire so that you may be rich, white clothes so that you may be dressed and your shameful nakedness not be exposed, and ointment to spread on your eyes so that you may see.

-Keywords: Gold, white clothes and ointment all refer to the same thing, salvation.
+Keywords: Gold, white clothes, and ointment all refer to the same thing, salvation.

 Gold: Good works that glorify the Lord.